 They often helped a lot of the infected demographic.
 The plague doctors would always wear a stuffed costume, it had a long black overcoat that was lined with wax, large goggles and a beak shaped mouth guard that was stuffed with aromatic and sweet smelling herbs and spices.
 The first plague doctor was appointed in Ancient Rome during the mid-6th century.

 13. Leech collector:

-Often the leech gatherers used their own leg to collect leeches and would allow the leeches to suck blood from their own leg.
+Often the leech gatherers used their leg to collect leeches and would allow the leeches to suck blood from their leg.
 Most of the leech gatherers had varying diseases due to the sudden loss of blood and also infections caused by leeches.
 The leech gatherers had a seasonal work, they could not go and hunt leeches in the winter.
 They were active only during the summer and the monsoon period.

 14. Town crier:

 A town crier or a bellman was a person who would travel from town to town proclaiming the various announcements and instructions from the emperor and the village heads.
 The town criers had various uniforms that showed their authority and power within the common.
 They often carried a bell or going to attract the attention of the people.

 Phrenology is a pseudoscience that was very common in the early 19th century.
-It was believed that the brain consists of different spectrums, each spectrum focused on a part of character, emotion and thoughts.
-Phrenology was a science that was predominant to study the human behaviour and characteristics by observing different parts of the skull.
+It was believed that the brain consists of different spectrums, each spectrum focused on a part of character, emotion, and thoughts.
+Phrenology was a science that was predominant to study human behavior and characteristics by observing different parts of the skull.